Clever Uses for Tuna Cans

-Did you have a tuna fish party and now have a whole pile of cans to recycle?
+Did you have a tuna fish party and now are left with a whole pile of cans to recycle?
 Stay thy villainous hand!
 Thou shalt not heft those trusty vessels into the recycling bin!
-If you just made a record-size bowl of tuna fish salad for your favorite coworker's birthday lunch potluck at the office, you are in luck.
+If you just made a record-size bowl of tuna salad for your favorite coworker's birthday lunch at the office, you are in luck.
 You are in luck like you just won the lottery.
-OK, if you won the lottery you could just go to Crate&Barrel and buy whatever you want, and you wouldn't need to fashion survivalist crafts out of tin cans that smell a bit like cat food.
+OK, if you won the lottery you could just go to Crate & Barrel and buy whatever you want, and you wouldn't need to fashion survivalist crafts out of tin cans that smell a bit like cat food.
 I kind of like the smell of cat food.
 Am I gross?

 Now!
 Let's have some fun with tuna cans.
 Because if I let a day go by without telling you how to make useful housewares out of garbage, the sky would probably fall into the ocean with a terrible thud.
 Eat your tuna, kiddos, because the cans it comes in are precious little gems that can literally light up your life, as you are about to see.

-The Tuna Can Lantern: Didn't I just tell you that a tuna can could light up your life?
-It can when you make a lantern out of it!
-Tuna can lanterns look like fancy outdoor party lighting (I swear you could decorate a yard in Montauk or Provincetown with one, and nobody would be the wiser).
-A tuna can lantern is a glass hurricane lantern cover on top of a tuna can, which is mounted on a pole of some kind.
-When you paint the tuna can and the pole a nice sophisticated color, suddenly the tuna can stops looking like tin that cooked fish came in, and starts looking like something straight out of Pottery Barn.
-You can only imagine the romantic effect that a yard full of tuna can lanterns would produce, especially if they still smell a little like tuna and therefore start attracting cats.
-Picture your pathways illuminated by hurricane lanterns, the candles flickering in the evening breeze, as neighborhood cats loll languorously around your fence.
-Thank you to DIY Philadelphia remodeler and blogger Diane of In My Own Style for this idea.
+Tuna Can Lantern.
+Didn't I tell you a tuna can could light up your life?
+It can when you make it into a lantern!
+Tuna can lanterns look like fancy outdoor party lighting (I swear if you decorated a yard in Montauk or Provincetown with them, nobody would be the wiser).
+A tuna can lantern is a hurricane lamp glass atop a tuna can mounted on a pole.
+When you paint it a nice sophisticated color, suddenly the tuna can stops looking like tin that cooked fish came in, and starts looking like something straight out of Pottery Barn.
+Imagine the romantic effect a yardful of tuna can lanterns will produce, especially if they still smell a little like tuna and start attracting cats.
+Picture your pathways illuminated by hurricane lanterns, candles flickering in the evening breeze, as neighborhood kitties loll languorously around your fence.
+Thanks to DIY Philadelphia remodeler Diane of In My Own Style for her idea.

-Mini-cake Mold: Pro: This use of tuna cans requires no handyman skills at all.
-Con: Your cakes will taste like fish if you don't wash the cans a few times before using them as mini-cake molds.
+Mini-cake Mold.
+PRO: This use of tuna cans requires no handyman skills at all.
+CON: Your cakes will taste like fish if you don't wash the cans a few times before using them as mini-cake molds.
 But when you do start to use your clean tuna cans as mini-cake molds, you will delight in your cake's perfectly round shape.
 You could make mini-tarts.
 You could make mini-casseroles.
-Anything you bake in an empty tuna can will turn out that cute little round shape "that humans go nuts for".
+Anything you bake in an empty tuna can will turn out that cute little round shape "that humans go nuts over."

 Chaya Kurtz writes for Networx.com.